3 Easy Steps to Go Solar

 It is easy!
 Northwest Electric and Solar will walk you through the process and handle the necessary permits and paperwork.

-Compare Options.
-Make Decision.
-Arrange for Financing: As soon as you sign a contract and pay your 65% down-payment, we will order supplies and file for approvals (electrical permit, utility interconnection, etc).
-NWES “Apples to Apples” policy means if you find same solar system elsewhere for a lower price, we will match it.
+Now it’s your turn to make your decision, sign a contract, and arrange for Financing: As soon as you sign a contract and pay your 65% down-payment, we will order supplies and file for approvals (electrical permit, utility interconnection, etc).
+NWES “Apples to Apples” policy means if you find the same solar system and installation in Washington State elsewhere for a lower price, we will match it.

 Financing with a Zero-Down Loan

-We recommend working directly with a statewide credit union.
-Financing is readily available from these institutions who specialize in solar, energy efficiency and EV loans for residential and commercial projects.
+As a clean energy provider in Washington State, we recommend working directly with a statewide credit union.
+Financing is readily available from these institutions that specialize in solar, energy efficiency and EV loans for residential and, commercial projects.
 You can fill out the loan application online.
-We will provide you with needed technical details.
+We will provide you with the needed technical details.
 Upon your approval, they can send your down-payment directly to us.
 Secure online signatures are used.
 Contact the experts at PSCCU (Puget Sound Cooperative Credit Union).
 The loan is between you and the lender.